-1. Adjust Your Play Time
+1. Adjust Your Playtime

-There's no doubt your furry friend enjoys a long walk, but in the warm summer months, that may look a little bit different.
+There's no doubt your furry friend enjoys a long walk, but in the warm summer months, that may need to look a little bit different.
 Try exercising with your dog in the early morning hours or in the late evening, before the hot weather sets in.

 At this time of day, your pup is less likely to get too warm, and it is safer for their paw pads.
 However, summer days can get very warm in the middle of the day and early afternoon, so the slight time adjustment in your routine can make a big difference for your furry family member.
 Bring along a water bottle so your pup can get a drink if need be, especially if the day starts to head toward high temperatures before you finish your walk.

 The summer sun can heat up the pavement, causing it to be too hot for your pup's paws, even if you adjust your walking time to earlier in the day.Remember: if the ground is too hot for the palm of your hand, it is too hot for your dog's paws.
 Always test the ground before you take them out for a walk to ensure it is dog safe.
 The hot summer sun can affect the asphalt and cement much faster than you would think.